 Certain changes in family circumstances may affect a family's ability to pay educational expenses and can be used as the basis for a Special Circumstances Review.
 Eligible circumstances for review include, but are not limited to, loss or reduction of employment, separation or divorce and loss of benefits such as social security or child support.

-Request for review must be documented using the .
+Request for review must be documented using the Special Circumstances form.
 Students who wish to be considered for an appeal must file a FAFSA before the appeal can be considered.
-Requests will be reviewed by a Financial Aid committee and will receive a decision in approximately two weeks sent via U.S. Mail.
+Requests will be reviewed by Student Financial Services committee and will receive a decision in approximately two weeks sent via U.S. Mail.